metacpan/metacpan-cpan-extracted/distros/O/OpenAPI-Client-OpenAI/README.md

 Note that the OpenAI API is a paid service.
 You will need to sign up for an account.

+See the `examples/` directory in the distribution for more examples, along with the tests.

 # WARNING